giuprinzi/ADM_HW5_GROUP7/README.md

 # ADM_HW5_GROUP7

 # **Group members informations**
-Following you can the the informations about the Data Science students that worked on this final Homework for ADM class 2023/2024:
+Following you can find the the informations about the Data Science students that worked on this final Homework for ADM class 2023/2024:
 | Name | Surname | GitHub @ | Email |
 |------|---------|-----------|-------|
 | Livia | Oddi | Livia020799 | oddi.1846085@studenti.uniroma1.it |